-Although HUD (the US Department of Housing and Urban Development) and the FHA (the Federal Housing Administration) were founded separately, they share many things.
+Although HUD and the FHA, or Federal Housing Administration, were founded separately, they share many things.
 For example, HUD oversees residential and multifamily insurance programs.
 In contrast, the FHA primarily deals with residential lending for primary residences.

 Also, although the FHA (which became a part of HUD in 1965) focuses on residential properties, it handles the overall management of HUD’s Multifamily Housing Programs.
 Yet, in the end, HUD ultimately provides the insurance for FHA multifamily loan programs like the HUD 221(d)(4) for multifamily construction and substantial rehabilitation, the HUD 223(f) program for multifamily acquisitions and refinancing, and the HUD 232 and HUD 232/223(f) programs for the construction, substantial rehabilitation, acquisition and refinancing of senior living and healthcare properties.